kivy/pyobjus/docs/source/pyobjus_ios.rst

 device to your computer, you can run the project and will see your app running on your device.

-This is screenshoot from an iPad.
+This is a screenshoot from an iPad.

 .. figure::  images/IMG_0330.PNG
    :align:   center